Alpe d'HuZes: 2013 scandals and lower donations

 Short after the 2013 edition, the event and foundation were criticized because they hadn't been able to actually spend 37 million euro of the collected donations from the previous years and researchers complained that the process to get funding was opaque.
-Later that year Coen van Veenendaal, one of the founders and former member of the board, was accused of making large sums of money from the foundation, both through high reimbursements and working for the company Inspire2Live that was subsidized by the foundation.
+Later that year Coen van Veenendaal, one of the founders and former member of the board, was accused of taking large sums of money from the foundation, both through high reimbursements and working for the company Inspire2Live that was subsidized by the foundation.
 It turned out that the subsidy of 3 million was only partially spent on scientific research, but mostly on management fees and reimbursement for travel.
 The board of the company announced to resign and his behavior was condemned by the board of Alpe d'HuZes.

 The scandal played out widely in the Dutch media, and one of the most successful fundraising effort was suddenly much less appreciated.
 In the years after, Alpe d'HuZes and KWF strengthened its checks and balances after they were forced to admit that oversight was insufficient in the case of Inspire2Live and some other subsidies.
 The collected funds were much lower in the following year (13.5 million) compared to 2013 (29 million) and also the years after, the collected amounts would remain between 10 and 15 million.
 Also the annual direct donations drive of KWF (not through Alpe d'HuZes) raised about 15% less than usual.
 This was in part due to the economic crisis, as other charities raised on average 8% less - but the downturn was also attributed to the scandals.